Orlistat is a medicine which can help you to lose weight if you have overweight or obesity.

 - Tell your doctor or pharmacist about other medicines that you take, before starting on orlistat.

-- Take a multivitamin supplement at bedtime - a time when you will not be taking orlistat - to help ensure adequate vitamin intake.
+- Take a multivitamin supplement at least two hours before, or two hours after, taking orlistat - to help ensure adequate vitamin intake.
+Some people find it easiest to take this at bedtime.

 Always read the packet leaflet for a full list of cautions and of people who should not take orlistat.